-Establishing time management technique enables setting deadlines for completion of the tasks.
+Establishing a time management technique enables setting deadlines for the completion of tasks.
 With big projects, dividing responsibilities is essential.
 Although individual nurses can renegotiate deadlines, it should not become a normal habit (Huber 91).
 In addition, becoming skillful with technology is worth time and effort, but struggling with the learning curve is enviable.
-Creating the time, planning for it and committing to it are essential tasks.
+Creating the time, planning for I,t and committing to it are essential tasks.
 Sticking to these expectations can change the culture to one that is healthy for the staff, patients, and their families.

 Principles of time management

 Taking control of one’s time.
-Responding to the requests of others result in one of the greatest expenditures of time.
-These requests may be for assistance or directed towards socialization.
+Responding to the requests of others results in one of the greatest expenditures of time.
+These requests may be for assistance or directed toward socialization.
 In this case, the nurse may lose her spare time.
 Although it is extremely difficult to refuse to offer assistance to a colleague, there are some evident situations in which it is easier (Ellis & Celia 513).
-First, this occurs when the nurse is asked to assist in something which she lacks the necessary skill.
+First, this occurs when the nurse is asked to assist in something for which she lacks the necessary skill.
 In this case, the nurse needs to recognize honestly these instances and decline involvement.
 For example, this can occur when a seasoned nurse on the unit asks a newly graduated colleague to stay with a critical patient while she takes a break.
-The new nurse may lack the necessary knowledge to safely evaluate that patient; it is, thus, essential for the nurse to refuse in order to avoid jeopardizing the safety of the patient (Ellis & Celia 513).
+The new nurse may lack the necessary knowledge to safely evaluate that patient; it is, thus, essential for the nurse to refuse to avoid jeopardizing the safety of the patient (Ellis & Celia 513).

 Further, there are also some situations when it becomes challenging to honor a request even if the nurse is capable of performing necessary actions.
 The main reason is that it will allow the nurse to complete her assignment timely.
-In such cases, the best solution is to offer apology for not being able to honor the request (Ellis & Celia 515).
+In such cases, the best solution is to offer an apology for not being able to honor the request (Ellis & Celia 515).
 Additionally, interruptions also prevent the use of valuable time.
-While halting an action in the process, the nurses often have to reorient themselves to the task before starting it again.
-Consequently, the task will require more completion time than usually.
+While halting action in the process, the nurses often have to reorient themselves to the task before starting it again.
+Consequently, the task will require more completion time than usual.
 The solution for the nurse is to be assertive with those who cause frequent interruptions.
 She should explain as politely as possible why one does not need to be interrupted (Ellis & Celia 514).

 Drawbacks to time management

-On the other hand, procrastination refers to the tendency to delay the actions performance necessary to accomplish important tasks.
+On the other hand, procrastination refers to the tendency to delay the performance of the action necessary to accomplish important tasks.
 Delaying a task will lead to time wastage.
 Some factors that lead to procrastination include fear of failure, anger, and hostility (Ellis & Celia 515).
 Regardless of the behavior basis, an important step is a personal commitment to complete the tasks on time.
 This is achieved by establishing realistic deadlines and adhering to them.
 Another suggestion is dividing the tasks into smaller and manageable units (Ellis & Celia 515).

-Nursing is complex environment and it may be difficult to set priorities.
-Often the nurses follow priorities of others.
+Nursing is a complex environment and it may be difficult to set priorities.
+Often nurses follow the priorities of others.
 Defining them is a key management technique.
 Realizing priority is the first step (Huber 90).
 Nurses may think they know what their leaders want as a priority, but often asking brings relief when true priorities are revealed.
 In the nursing field, patients and their families need nurses and rely on them to assure their safe passage through the health care system (Huber 90).
-Being people-focused nurse sometimes means readjusting tasks and duties if possible; the chief nurse can postpone tasks such as many aspects associated with human resource department.
+Being a people-focused nurse sometimes means readjusting tasks and duties if possible; the chief nurse can postpone tasks such as many aspects associated with the human resource department.